Municipal taxation – Overview

 |Property class||Tax ratio|

-Provincial legislation allows the City to set the tax ratios for excess commercial and excess or vacant industrial land as a percentage of the applicable class tax ratio.
-Council has approved the adoption of the following tax ratios for the mandatory property subclasses:
+Provincial legislation allows the City to set the optional and mandatory subclass tax ratios as a percentage of the applicable class tax ratio.
+Council has approved the adoption of the following tax ratios for the property subclasses:

 |Property subclass||Tax ratio|